sph-mn/sph-sc/readme.md

   * module system: exports-form that compiles to nothing; import form that reads export-form and rewrites all unexported identifiers to have internal names. option to add prefix to imported bindings. bindings from preprocessor macros should be handled. alternative: [clang-modules](https://clang.llvm.org/docs/Modules.html)
 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c and only ``(sc-comment "comment string")`` (or sc-insert) can be used. a scheme reader that parses scheme comments exists in sph-lib but it depends on another c library
 * better support for wisp, for example with a command-line flag. sc in wisp can be simplified if some replacements are made, for example alternated key/value listings (key value key/value ...) to ((key value) ...)
-* more syntax checks for clearer error messages
+* improve error messages. examples and checks just need to be extended, and a better exception printer installed
 * try to reduce round brackets in the output, as there are cases where they are added when it is optional. arguments to preprocessor macros and complex and/or expressions are the perhaps most difficult cases
 * hygienic macros